vpolda/RTL-Edge_detection/README.md

 This opened me to the world of DMA.
 Sadly the PYNQ-Z2 board has no PL to DDR controller wiring, so I had to instantiate the PS for passing along memory mapped data into the external 512 MB DDR.

 The design features VDMA (video DMA) IP block for writing in the DDR.
-However, a standard DMA block reads from the DDR.
-This is due to the need for certain pixels in the frame to be read out, instead of the entire frame.
+~~However, a standard DMA block reads from the DDR.
+This is due to the need for certain pixels in the frame to be read out, instead of the entire frame.~~
+It was import for me to take the time to fully understand what is happening from the VDMA to the PS to the DDR.
+I found this confusing, but the VDMA handles actually all the writing and reading once it has been configured by software.
+Software on the PS is only there to configure, initialize and monitor.
+It can do post processing.

 ### Timing and latency